Joe Rollino: Military service

 He fought in the Pacific during World War II, and was awarded a Silver Star, a Bronze Star Medal, and three Purple Hearts.
 "He saw that his men were really hurting, getting injured during a battle", Pete Spanakos said, "so he ran onto the field, grabbed two men under one arm, two under another, and brought them back behind the lines.
 And he did this several times."

 Retirement

 Rollino lived a life of relative obscurity, rarely giving interviews or appearing in public.
 In a 2008 interview, he claimed to have been "born strong".
 He was married briefly early in his life and then divorced.
 He later lived with a niece.
 According to friends and family, he was in very good shape and was still able to bend quarters with his teeth as of his claimed 103rd birthday.

 Death

-On January 11, 2010, Rollino left his home and was hit by a vehicle in Dyker Heights, Brooklyn.
+On January 11, 2010, Rollino left his home and was hit by the driver of a vehicle in Dyker Heights, Brooklyn.
 He died at a hospital several hours later, aged 104.